AdobeDocs/workfront.en/help/classic/workfront-library/content-management/create-and-manage-views.md

 product-area: documents
 navigation-topic: content-management
 title: Create and manage views in Workfront Library
 description: Workfront Library allows you to select the view you want to use, so that the information you need is readily available.
-There are two types of views:
+There are two types of views - EDIT ME.
 ---

 # Create and manage views in Workfront Library